cozy/cozy-stack/docs/notifications.md

     "attributes": {
       "reference": "new operations",
-      "title": "5 new operations on your bank account", "content": "You have 5 new operations on your bank account:\n-2 debit operations\n-3 credit operations", "icon": "https://calendar.alice.cozy.tools/alert.png",
+      "title": "5 new operations on your bank account", "content":
+        "You have 5 new operations on your bank account:\n-2 debit operations\n-3 credit operations", "icon": "https://calendar.alice.cozy.tools/alert.png",
       "actions": [
         {
           "text": "Show these operations",
-          "intent": {"action": "OPEN", "type": "io.cozy.bank.operations"}
+          "intent": { "action": "OPEN", "type": "io.cozy.bank.operations" }
         }
       ]
     }